 You have various ways to compare the meta-information field to the specified value.
 The options you have depend on the type of the meta-information field.

-- Date/time: you can check if the field is less than (earlier), is less than or equal to (earlier or same), is greater than (later), is greater than or equal to (later or same), or is between two date/time values you specify.
+▪Date/time: you can check if the field is less (earlier) than, is less (earlier) than or equal to, is greater (later) than, is greater (later) than or equal to, or is between two date/time values you specify.

-- Picklist (single): you can check if the field value is any of the values or is none of the values you list in the condition.
+▪Picklist (single): you can check if the field value is one of the values or is none of the values you list in the condition.

-- Picklist (multiple): you can check if the value list in the field contains any of, contains all of, contains none of, or does not contain all of the values you list in the condition.
+▪Picklist (multiple): you can check if the value list in the field contains any, contains all, contains none, or does not contain all of the values you list in the condition.